nplan-io/ml_paper_club/README.md

 ## Paper history ##

-The papers that have been (and will be) presented in Paper Club meetings are.
+The papers that have been (and will be) discussed in Paper Club meetings are.

 - [23/05/2019] Auke presents: Alaa, A. M., & van der Schaar, M. (2018).
 [Autoprognosis: Automated clinical prognostic modeling via bayesian optimization with structured kernel learning.](http://proceedings.mlr.press/v80/alaa18b/alaa18b.pdf) arXiv preprint arXiv:1802.07207.